 Interfaith leaders to propose assault weapon ban

-SALEM — As students walked out of schools around the nation March 14 to urge federal gun safety measures, a coalition of interfaith leaders announced that they will propose an assault-style rifle ban in Oregon on the November statewide ballot.
+SALEM — As students walked out of schools around the nation Wednesday to urge federal gun safety measures, a coalition of interfaith leaders announced that they will propose an assault rifle ban in Oregon on the November statewide ballot.

 The group initially had planned to try to get the proposal on the November 2020 ballot.

-"Now is the time," Knutson said.
+"Now is the time," Knutson said in a phone interview Wednesday with the Pamplin/EO Capital Bureau.
 "We can't wait any longer.
 Given the momentum and energy and the networks we have, both interfaith and secular, we are ready to roll.
 It will be a tight timeline, and there will be opposition, of course, but we are going to make an incredible effort."

-Chief petitioners submitted paperwork for the initiative Monday.
-The proposed ban will likely include assault weapons and high-capacity ammunition magazines, though organizers were still finalizing language last week.
+The name of the campaign was scheduled to be announced at 5 p.m.
+Thursday at the Augustana church.
+Chief petitioners plan to submit paperwork for the initiative Monday, Knutson said.
+The proposed ban will likely include assault weapons and high-capacity ammunition magazines, though organizers were still finalizing language Wednesday.

-The student walkouts last week marked one month since a mass shooting at Marjory Stoneman Douglas High School in Parkland, Fla., killed 17 students and faculty.
+The student walkouts Wednesday marked one month since a mass shooting at Marjory Stoneman Douglas High School in Parkland, Florida, that killed 17 students and faculty.

-Students chanted: "Enough is enough," "The NRA has got to go," and "No more silence; end gun violence."
+Students chanted: "Enough is enough," "The NRA (National Rifle Association) has got to go," and "No more silence; end gun violence."

-Samantha Coleman, a junior at Willamette, said she would like to see stronger background checks before gun sales.
+Samantha Coleman, a junior at Willamette University, said she would like to see stronger background checks before gun sales.

 "When I heard about that, it definitely hit close to home," Coleman said.

-To get an assault-style weapon ban on Oregon's November ballot, the chief petitioners will need to gather more than 88,000 signatures by July 6.
+To get an assault weapon ban on Oregon's November ballot, the chief petitioners will need to gather more than 88,000 signatures by July 6.

-The coalition already had a volunteer force of 300 people to collect signatures as of March 14, Knutson said.
-They expected to double or triple that number by the official launch of the campaign Thursday.
+The coalition already had a volunteer force of 300 people to collect signatures as of Wednesday, Knutson said.
+They expected to double or triple that number by the official launch of the campaign Thursday, he said.

 Since the Parkland shooting, 16 more mass shootings have occurred in the country, according news reports compiled by the Gun Violence Archive.
 A mass shooting is defined as involving four or more victims.